SumayyaPanju/GravityGym/testing.md

 [View website here](https://gs.statcounter.com/browser-market-share)
 </details>
 <br>
-Based on the informaiton obtained, these browsers are used to test website compatibility for each page.
+Based on the information  obtained, these browsers are used to test website compatibility for each page.

 For better reading and presentation, a table will be used for each browser.